-National Instrument 52-109 also requires Canadian public companies to disclose any changes in ICFR during the most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, ICFR.
-With the exception of remediation of material weaknesses in ICFR that were identified and disclosed in relation to the year ended September 30, 2018, no changes were made to the Company's ICFR during the nine months ended June 30, 2019 which have materially affected, or are reasonably likely to materially affect, ICFR.
+National Instrument 52-109 also requires Canadian public companies to disclose any change in ICFR during the most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, ICFR.
+There were no changes made to the Company's ICFR during the three months ended December 31, 2019 which have materially affected, or are reasonably likely to materially affect, ICFR.